-To meet the strict requirements of the IMO III regulations, Volvo Penta has chosen to add an exhaust aftertreatment system to the engines.
-Which basically means that the engine is relatively unaffected.
+In order to meet the strict requirements of the IMO III regulations, Volvo Penta has chosen to add an exhaust aftertreatment system to our engines.
+This basically means that the engine is relatively unaffected.
 Many of the modifications are in the software of the control unit.
 The engine’s control unit is programmed to communicate a number of parameters to the control unit of the aftertreatment system.
 During development of the IMO III-approved engines, a number of parameters were measured and mapped.
 This data was then compiled and programmed into the software to, for example, send a signal about engine load and expected NOx content to the aftertreatment system’s control unit.
 This unit can then inject just the right amount of DEF into the exhaust gas to keep the NOx levels within the limits.

 Will the new IMO III engines require extra maintenance?

 Marine diesel is regulated to contain a maximum of 1,000 ppm of sulfur.
 As long as boat owners comply with this, there are no additional service or maintenance requirements.
 There is a filter for the DEF injectors that is replaced at the normal service intervals of the engine.
 The aftertreatment system has the same lifespan as the engine.